jamesray1/CV/README.md

 [Bachelor of Engineering (Renewable Energy) (Honours)](education.md) at the University of New South Wales, 2011–2014.

-Self-study: blockchains, sustainable energy, project management.
+Self-study: sustainable energy, blockchains, programming, project management.

 ## [Skills](skills.md)